 Union Pacific Material Manager-Ties will direct inspection of all ties at a timber treating plant.
+Inspection personnel at the timber treating plant required to have RTA grader certification or equivalent third party training.
 Any ties that are rejected at the treating plant will not be paid for.
 Rejects will be returned to suppliers for a nominal charge covering banding and loading on trucks.
 Railroad reserves the right to bill supplier for handling and freight charges covering reject ties.
 It is not the intent of the Union Pacific to acquire reject ties at the treating plant.
 Therefore, any ties rejected at the treating plant will be set aside for your disposition.
 If written advice is not received from the supplier within 30 days after receipt of reject ties, they will be disposed of at the railroad's discretion.